jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-07-data-protection.md

 - Issues: compliance with GDPR, HIPAA, local regulations
 - Risks: conflicting jurisdictions, legal exposure
 - Mitigation: clear data storage policies, local compliance checks
+- Data Sovereignty: the concept that digital information is subject to the laws of the country in which it is located
+- Geographical considerations: the geographical location of sata storage and processing can significantly impact businesses
+- information is subject to the laws of the nation where it is collected or processed
+- General Data Protection REgularion (GDPR): stringent rules for data protection and grants individuals strong rights over their personal data
+- China and Russia have strict data sovereignty laws that require companies to store and process data within their national borders
+- understanding:
+	- know the physical locations of data centers
+	- ensure that information is not illegally transferered

 ---